scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Graph enumeration
 =================

-Start with the max graph.
-Build an iterator that returns graphs by removing edge sets.

-One challenge that arises is the sheer number of graphs that are possible given a node-set, as discussed earlier.
+Starting with the max graph for a set of nodes (i.e., the graph with :math:`N^2` edges), we build an iterator that returns graphs by successively removing subsets of edges.
+Because we start with the max graph, this procedure will visit all possible subgraphs.
+One challenge that arises when visiting *all* possible subgraphs is the sheer magnitude of that search space (:math:`2^{N^2}`).

 Operations on sets of graphs
 ============================